-Figure 93: CityGML export preferences – CityObjectGroup.
+Figure 94: CityGML export preferences – CityObjectGroup.

 The default behavior can be changed using this preference dialog.
-When checking the option Export all group members as xlink:href references, group members are instead given by reference using GML’s XLink mechanism.
-This may increase the performance of the CityGML export.

-Note: When exporting group members by reference, then export filter settings are not applied.
-Instead, an xlink:href reference is created for each and every group member even if it is not contained in the resulting CityGML dataset.
+When checking the option Export all group members as xlink:href references, then an xlink:href reference is created for each group member defined in the database, no matter whether this group member is also exported or skipped due to filter settings.
+Thus, the consistency of the xlink:href references is not checked, and some references might not be resolvable in the final dataset.
+The benefit of skipping this check is that the performance of the CityGML export is increased.

 Address